Find a Meeting Near You Phone icon 800-643-9618

 • Avoiding drinking games like beer pong that encourage binge drinking and drinking in increasingly higher amounts

-• Avoiding alcohol use when you feel angry or depressed or when you are using medications that can amplify your mood or the effects of alcohol
+• Avoiding alcohol use when you feel angry, depressed or when you are using medications that can amplify your mood or the effects of alcohol

-• Only accepting drinks poured in front of you by yourself or a bartender so you can monitor the amount of alcohol in each drink and protect yourself from unknowingly consuming other substances
+• Only accepting drinks poured in front of you.
+Either by yourself or with a bartender, so you can monitor the amount of alcohol in each drink and protect yourself from unknowingly consuming other substances

 • Drinking beverages with lower alcohol percentages to avoid or delay intoxication